nodef/extra-hash.cmd/README.md

 functions used in class to generate an output value from multiple input values) that can be used to generate hash values:

-- MD5 (Merkle-Damgård 5) 128-bit hash function by Ronald Rivest.
+- MD5 (Merkle-DamgÃ¥rd 5) 128-bit hash function by Ronald Rivest.
 - RIPEMD160 (RACE Integrity Primitives Evaluation Message Digest) 160-bit hash function by Hans Dobbertin, Antoon Bosselaers and Bart Preneel.
 - SHA1 (Secure Hash Algorithm 1) 160-bit hash function by NSA.